m0ru/rri-vu-presentation/slides-content.md

 ![](./screenshots/death-list.PNG)

 Note:
-* turns out, some guy does this because his girl friend got bullyied on social media and he wants to show that bullying is bad
+* turns out, some guy does this to show that bullying is bad
+* because his girl friend got bullyied on social media and committed suicide
 * actual "game of consequences" is triggered by bee-killswitch
 * victims are those that USED #deathTo

-~ real life applications:
+real life comparison:
 * several countries groups *have* kill lists
 * eg: the US, Syria, the NATO, Russia,...
 [16]
 * terrorists, "dangerous people", etc.